elixir-lang/elixir-lang.github.com/_posts/2013-08-08-elixir-design-goals.markdown

 * A set of design principles, called OTP
 * The Erlang Virtual Machine, referred as EVM or BEAM

 Elixir runs in the same virtual machine and is compatible with OTP.
-Not only that, all the tools and libraries available in the Erlang ecosystem are also available in Elixir simply because there is no conversion cost from calling Erlang from Elixir and vice-versa.
+Not only that, all the tools and libraries available in the Erlang ecosystem are also available in Elixir, simply because there is no conversion cost from calling Erlang from Elixir and vice-versa.

 We frequently say that **the Erlang VM is Elixir's strongest asset**.

 All Elixir code is executed inside light-weight processes (actors), each with its own state, that exchange messages in between each other.
 The Erlang VM multiplexes those processes onto many cores, making it trivial to run code concurrently.

-In fact if you compile any Elixir code, including Elixir source, you will see all cores on your machine being used.
+In fact if you compile any Elixir code, including Elixir source, you will see all cores on your machine being used out of the box.
 With [technologies like Parallella](http://www.parallella.org/board/) becoming more accessible and affordable, it is hard to ignore the power you can get out of the Erlang VM.

 Finally, the Erlang VM was designed to build systems that run forever, self-heal and scale.
 Joe Armstrong, one of Erlang creators, has recently given an excellent talk [about the design decisions behind OTP and the VM](http://www.infoq.com/presentations/self-heal-scalable-system).